Kim Ku: Death

 On June 26, 1949, while reading poetry in his office in the evening, Kim was shot four times by Lieutenant Ahn Doo-hee.
 He was pronounced dead at the scene.

-Years later, in 1996, Ahn himself was murdered by Park Gi-seo, a bus driver and admirer of Kim Ku.
+Almost five decades later, in 1996, Ahn himself was murdered by Park Gi-seo, a bus driver and admirer of Kim Ku.
 The weapon involved in the murder was a 40 cm-long wooden rod, with "Stick of Justice" and "Reunification" written on it.
 In 2018, 70-year-old Park donated the stick, still faintly stained with the blood of Ahn, to the Museum of Japanese Colonial History in Korea.

 Motive for assassination

 Ahn stated that he had killed Kim because he saw him as an agent of the Soviet Union.